Japan to revise COVID-19 assessment criteria as inoculations progress

 "Based on today's discussions, we would like to prepare for a potential resurgence of infections by assuming a worst case scenario," Yamagiwa said at the meeting.

-The move comes after a recent sharp fall in the number of serious COVID-19 patients in Japan with over 70% of the population now fully inoculated.
+The move comes after a recent sharp fall in the number of serious COVID-19 patients in Japan, with over 70% of the population now fully inoculated.

-Under the five-phase scale of assessment, alert level 0 means maintaining a situation of no new COVID-19 cases while level 1 signifies the health care system is able to respond to COVID-19 in a stable manner.
+Under the five-phase scale of assessment, alert level zero means a situation of no new COVID-19 cases, while level 1 signifies the health care system is able to respond to COVID-19 in a stable manner.

-Level 2 warns that an increase of infections is beginning to put a strain on the medical system while level 3 means a state of emergency is needed.
+Level 2 warns that an increase of infections is beginning to put a strain on the medical system, while level 3 means a state of emergency is needed.
 Level 4 signifies that hospitals are no longer able to deal with COVID-19 patients sufficiently even if they reduce general medical services.

-Whether to move from level 2 to level 3 will be decided by prefectures when hospital bed occupancy rate reaches 50% or when it is estimated that available beds would be full in a three-week time.
+Whether to move from level 2 to level 3 will be decided by prefectures when hospital bed occupancy rate reaches 50% or when it is estimated that available beds would be full in three weeks' time.

-As vaccine rollout progressed and new medicines became available, Japan saw no deaths from COVID-19 on Sunday — the first time in about 15 months.
+Amid progress in the vaccine rollout and new medicines becoming available, Japan saw no deaths from COVID-19 on Sunday — the first time in about 15 months.

 A total of 162 new infections were reported in Japan on Sunday, with the number of patients with severe symptoms standing at 100, according to the health ministry.